min2ha/ukwa-site/content/target/35641/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Elizabeth Evans, tales from the campaign trail (Liberal Democrats candidate for Ceredigion)

 Elizabeth Evans is the Liberal Democrats candidate for Ceredigion at the 2016 National Assembly Elections.